 You may be eligible to apply for British citizenship if you are 18 years old or over; you have held Indefinite Leave to Remain in the UK, or as an EEA national have permanent residence in the UK for a minimum of 12 months (unless you are married to a British citizen, in which case you can apply to naturalise as soon as you hold ILR or PR); you do not have a serious or recent criminal record and have not broken any immigration laws or conditions while in the UK.
 You must satisfy the English language requirements and have passed the ‘Life in the UK’ test.

-DavidsonMorris is a dedicated UK immigration law firm.
+DavidsonMorris are specialists in UK immigration.
 We can help you understand your UK visa options and guide and support you through the Home Office application process.

-Note that any Home Office application will be subject to general grounds for clearance such as the good character requirement.
+You will need to ensure you are applying for the most appropriate category and that your application is complete with full supporting evidence of your eligibility.
+All Home Office applications are subject to general grounds for clearance such as the good character requirement.
 If you are concerned about a past criminal conviction or immigration period of overstay in the UK, take advice prior to making your application to ensure eligibility and that you are correctly representing your circumstances within the application.

 We can also assist where you have had a visa application refused, assessing whether you have the right and grounds to appeal or whether a new application will be necessary.